 Active Directory Nested Groups – (Best Practices).
-First of all Azure Active Directory groups are useful tools for Azure users when it comes to controlling the active directory access of various users.
+Azure Active Directory groups are useful tools for Azure users when it comes to controlling the active directory access of various users.
 Often, you may need to enforce similar permissions and management practices across several groups in Azure.
-This is tiresome and time consuming.
-And then this is where Azure’s nested groups come in handy.
+This can be tiresome and time consuming and here is where Azure’s nested groups come in handy.

 Azure Nesting enables you to manage and administer your active directory environment more effectively based on business roles, functions, and management standards.
 As with anything else in Azure Active Directory, there are best practices that administrators need to follow to avoid costly mistakes and make sure that everything is in order.